 - About A-State

-University offers different shuttle services to International students as listed
+Arkansas State University offers various shuttle services to International Students.

-A-State Shuttle transport students to and from Memphis International Airport at the beginning and end of semesters.
+The A-State Airport Shuttle transports students to and from Memphis International Airport at the beginning and end of semesters.

 Jonesboro, AR 72401